DTUWindEnergy/TOPFARM/README.md

 If you have specific issues to discuss such as bug report or feature request, it's probably more effective to go to the github issue page and create an issue there.

+## License

+TOPFARM is available both under the [GNU Affero General Public License v3.0](http://en.wikipedia.org/wiki/Affero_General_Public_License)
+(AGPL3) and under a custom based commercial license available upon request.
+The AGPL3 license is an open source license, so you are welcome to use and modify the code as you wish.
+Note that AGPL3 is also a copyleft license, which means that derived works can only be distributed (or made available as an online service) as open source, under the same license terms.
+For more information about this issue, feel free to contact us.

 ## Supporting TOPFARM development
 We believe in Open Science, in accelerating science development by collaborating with each other through our codes.